bruiglesias/bruiglesias/README.md

 ### Scientific articles

 Iglesias, B.; Otani, M. and Oliveira, F. (2021). <a href="https://www.scitepress.org/PublicationsDetail.aspx?ID=5p4UpQR0YcY=&t=1">Glue Level Estimation through Automatic Visual Inspection in PCB Manufacturing</a>.
 In Proceedings of the 18th International Conference on Informatics in Control, Automation and Robotics - ICINCO, ISBN 978-989-758-522-7; ISSN 2184-2809, pages 731-738.
 DOI: 10.5220/0010540807310738

+Neto, E.; Lima, J. and Iglesias, B. (2023). <a href="">Study of the Vegetation Index in the Alter do Chão Environmental Protection Area Using Cloud Tools</a>.
+In Proceedings of the Amazon International Conference on Public Policy and Data Science. (recently published)

+Neto, E.; Lima, J. and Iglesias, B. (2023). <a href="">Study of Hot Spots in the Alter do Chão Environmental Protection Area Based on Open Data/a>.
+In Proceedings of the Amazon International Conference on Public Policy and Data Science. (recently published)

 ### Be welcome.
 <img src="https://github.com/bruiglesias/bruiglesias/blob/main/vis%C3%A3o%20computacional%402x%20(2).png" />